-The schedule of Development Contributions is included in section 5 of the Policy, these calculations are based on the forecast growth and funding required for projects funded from growth.
+The schedule of Development Contributions is included in Schedule 1 of the Policy.
+These calculations are based on the forecast growth and funding required for projects funded from growth.
 We are required to include information on the projects that are funded from Development Contributions.
-There are set out in Section 15 of the Policy.